 Form(s) of assessment

-Presentation and two written assignments
+Poster and two written assignments

 ACU credit points

-Approximately 25 hours
+Approximately 25 hours (class and community engagement*)

 *Current ACU students are not required to attend community engagement activities (approximately 13 contact hours)

 This unit will be of particular interest to students whose future careers will require them to interact with people who may be vulnerable or whose dignity may be challenged by the circumstances of their lives.
-Students of Nursing, Paramedicine, Law, Teaching, Social Work, Psychology and International Development should consider enrolling in this unit.
+Students of Nursing, Paramedicine, Law, Teaching, Social Work, Psychology and International Development among others should consider enrolling in this unit.